alphagov/govuk-design-system-backlog/docs/WORKING_GROUP.md

 - resolving queries escalated to them by the GOV.UK Design System team
 - representing the needs of users from their department

-The members of the working group are nominated by each department's Head of Design.

 ## Working group guidelines

 The GOV.UK Design System is currently in private beta.
 We will be developing this guidance based on user research over the next few weeks.